-Capital resources as at 31 December 2017 amounted to £95.6m.
-Total Risk Weighted assets as at 31 December 2017 amount to £256.2m resulting in a Pillar I capital requirements of £20.5m.
+Capital resources as at 31 December 2018 amounted to £77.3m.
+Total Risk Weighted assets as at 31 December 2018 amount to £316.0m resulting in a Pillar I capital requirements of £25.3m.
 Pillar I and Pillar 2 capital requirements are explained in further details below.

 CRD IV requires institution to hold capital buffers which can be drawn down in times of economic stress for absorbing losses.
-In addition to minimum capital requirements under CRD IV, the Bank held capital conservation buffer of 1.25% as at 31 December 2017.
-Due to the small size, there is no institution specific buffer for the Bank and countercyclical buffer rate for relevant exposures does not exceed 0%.
+In addition to minimum capital requirements under CRD IV, the Bank held capital conservation buffer of 1.875% as at 31 December 2018.